Careers

 About the role:

-The Digital Media Manager is responsible for managing all digital media content for the organization – including but not limited to social media platforms, e-newsletters, and all other online communication.
+The Senior Manager of Digital Media is responsible for managing all digital media content for the organization – including but not limited to social media platforms, e-newsletters, and all other online communication.
 This role will report to the Senior Communications Manager.

 Responsibilities include: